janestreet/magic-trace/README.md

 There are two ways to take a snapshot:

-You just did this one: <kbd>Ctrl</kbd>+<kbd>C</kbd> magic-trace.
+We just did this one: <kbd>Ctrl</kbd>+<kbd>C</kbd> magic-trace.
 If magic trace terminates without already having taken a snapshot, it takes a snapshot of the end of the program.

 You can also trigger snapshots when the application calls a function.
 To do so, pass magic-trace the `-trigger` flag.